 I Married a Witch served as inspiration for a number of other works, in particular Bell Book and Candle (1958) and tv’s Bewitched (1964-72) and to a lesser extent Practical Magic (1998), which all played comedic variations on the witch in love theme as seen here.
 These films carry an underlying sexism in the repeated theme of the witch having to sacrifice her powers in order to accept love and eventually surrender to marriage.

-Rene Clair’s other genre films were the surrealist silent films Entr’acte (1924) and The Imaginary Voyage (1925); the silent sf film Paris Qui Dort (The Crazy Ray) (1925) about Paris frozen in time; the ghost comedy The Ghost Goes West (1936); It Happened Tomorrow (1944) about a man who can read tomorrow’s headlines; Beauty and the Devil (1950), a retelling of the Faust story; and Beauties of the Night (1952) a charming fantasy about a daydreamer.
+Rene Clair’s other genre films were the surrealist silent films Entr’acte (1924) and The Imaginary Voyage (1925); the silent sf film Paris Qui Dort (The Crazy Ray) (1925) about Paris frozen in time; the ghost comedy The Ghost Goes West (1935); It Happened Tomorrow (1944) about a man who can read tomorrow’s headlines; the Agatha Christie murder mystery And Then There Were None (1945); Beauty and the Devil (1950), a retelling of the Faust story; and Beauties of the Night (1952) a charming fantasy about a daydreamer.